-Sew your own diy sleep mask using this sewing pattern that’s free for all newsletter subscribers.
+Sew your own diy sleep mask using my sleep mask pattern that’s free for all newsletter subscribers.
 If you are looking for an easy sleep mask pattern, this one is super comfortable and soft, and one of my most popular free patterns (more freebies here) Grab the free pattern and sleep late this weekend!

 This post contains affiliate links.
 Thanks for your support.
-The pattern is available for free to all my newsletter subscribers! (new subscribers: join here, existing subscribers: enter Freebie Library here with your password from my latest newsletter) Read on to find out more.
+The pattern is available IN THE SHOP – but WAIT!
+Get it for free with 100%-off code for all my newsletter subscribers! (new subscribers can join here, existing subscribers: see my latest newsletter) Read on to find out more.

 Diy Sleep Mask